 Placing navigations on your grid

 No matter what kind of navigation you want to use, the 970 grid makes it easy to lay out a variety of navigations.
 Adding a column navigation is easy, as well as adding a top navigation.
 Whatever navigation you choose to use, the grid can align your navigation with your text, images and other content.
 This gives your overall site a balanced and consistent look.

 Placing text and images on your grid

 The 970 grid is also useful for sizing and placing text and images.
 With text you’ll want to use margins that are wider than 14 pixels.
-Wider margins around text decreases paragraph lengths and gives users more whitespace around text to make it easier to read.
+Wider margins around text decreases paragraph lengths and gives users more whitespace around text making it easier to read.
 However wide you want your text margins, the grid can accommodate your needs.
-Using the grid can also help you figure out the right sizes for your images.
-By placing your images next to your text on the grid you can find the ideal size that will make your text and images compliment each other beautifully.
+Using the grid can also help you figure out the right size for your images.
+By placing images next to text, you can find a size that compliment each other.

 When you size your and place your text and images, it’s not essential for each element to line up flush with a column.
 What’s essential is that each row lines up with a column.
 In other words, when lining things up the gestalt is most important.
 By following this, you’ll keep your layout consistent from one page to the next.

-It’s important to not spend too much time thinking about the look and feel of the design.
-Remember, wireframing is not about the look and feel.
-That comes at the visual design stage.
-Wireframing is about the placement, sizing, order, repetition, and alignment of content.
-Once you have that figured out, move forward so you can get to the visual design stage where the details matter most.
-As you move forward to visual design and eventually to web development, it’s extremely important that you use the same information architecture that’s laid out in your wireframes.
-Wireframes are a website’s foundation, which is why it’s important that the wireframe’s integrity stays intact throughout the design process.
-If they don’t, all reason and purpose for wireframing is lost.
+It’s important to not spend too much time thinking about the look and feel of the design because that comes at the visual design stage.
+Wireframing is about the placement, sizing, order, and alignment of content.
+As you move toward visual design and web development, it’s important that you use the same information architecture laid out in your wireframes.
+If the wireframe’s integrity doesn’t stay intact throughout the design process, the strategic work done on your wireframes is lost.